zurgeg/control-my-pc/README.md

   5) Run `TwitchPlays.py` using `python TwitchPlays.py` - You can do this as a command on most environments as `TwitchPlays`.

-## "I don't have all this fancy stuff (Discord webhooks, API for moderator lists, etc.), what can i do?"
+## "I don't have all this fancy stuff (Discord webhooks, API for moderator lists, etc.), what can I do?"

 - No API ) If you don't have a Webserver or CDN hosting your config, you can modify `TwitchPlays.py (Line 137)` to use a static user list.
 Leaving out config values is a wanted feature and may be added in the future